Forum Replies Created

 "Andrea" wrote:

-What we’ve been thinking too is implementing a view mode in the old main window where you can see all the tabbles at once (regardless of their nesting) and get them grouped by color… this is also feasible but rather complex to implement therefore we can’t put in top of our roadmap right now… ๐Ÿ˜•
+What we’ve been thinking too is implementing a view mode in the old main window where you can see all the tabbles at once (regardless of their nesting) and get them grouped by color… this is also feasible but rather complex to implement therefore we can’t put in top of our roadmap right now… ๐Well… Ok, but I can achieve the same thing by just keeping my "flat file" configuration and using the sorts already available in the desktop.
+I don’t use those sorts though, I use the freehand layout so I can move tabbles around.

-I have no doubt many of my thoughts and ideas are probably nightmares to code and you guys are doing a great job in improving and refining the program into something with wider appeal than just in the dna household… ๐Ÿ™‚
+I have no doubt many of my thoughts and ideas are probably nightmares to code and you guys are doing a great job in improving and refining the program into something with wider appeal than just in the dna household… ๐

-in reply to: Opinion on 1.4.5 #1870
+in reply to: Opinion on 1.4.5 #1870"Maurizio" wrote:

 Okay, now I am confused.